Zaanse Schans: Etymology and history

 Zaanse Schans derived its name from the river Zaan and its original function as sconce (schans in Dutch) against the Spanish troops during the Eighty Years' War of Dutch independence.

 Attractions

 Zaanse Schans is a popular tourist attraction and an anchor point of the European Route of Industrial Heritage (ERIH).
-The neighbourhood attracted approximately 1.6 million visitors in 2014.
+The neighbourhood attracts lots of visitors yearly.
 It is served by Zaandijk Zaanse Schans railway station, 18 minutes away from Amsterdam Centraal station.

-The Zaanse Schans houses seven museums — the Weavers House, the Cooperage, the Jisper House, Zaan Time Museum, Albert Heijn Museum Shop and the Bakery Museum.
-The whole neighbourhood is a popular tourist attraction and there is a debate in local politics on how to reduce overcrowding.
+The Zaanse Schans is a mix of inhabited homes, businesses, museums and windmills.
+The outside area of the Zaanse Schans is free to visit and many locations, like the Cheese Factory, Wooden Shoe Workshop, Bakery Museum and Pewter Foundry are free to visit, as well as many shops.
+About 80% of all inside locations are free to visit.
+The museums and windmills do charge an entrance fee or participate in an all-in card.
+This card is not mandatory to visit the Zaanse Schans area.

 List of windmills

 The windmills were built after 1574.